Our donors help us serve all patients, regardless of their ability to pay, through their donations to Lower Cape Fear Hospice Foundation.

 Memorial and Tribute Donation Opportunities

-Make a donation to Lower Cape Fear Hospice Foundation in memory of your loved one.
+Remember your loved one by making care accessible to others.
 The Foundation will acknowledge your donation and notify the caregiver and/or person of your choice that you have made a gift.
 (Your gift amount will stay confidential).
 Tributes in memory of a loved one or special friend are offered through a gift, or combination of gifts of $1,000 or more.

 If you are honoring a loved one, employee, or occasion, the Foundation will acknowledge your donation and notify the special person that you have made a gift in his or her honor, or the occasion if applicable.
 (Your gift amount will stay confidential).